Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Discussion

 \subsection{Limitations of the Present Study}

-Our findings establish a new $S^{-1/3}$ regime of two-dimensional tearing reconnection that spans a broad range of Lundquist numbers.
-Nevertheless, they do not rule out the existence of other regimes at even higher $S$.
-What our results do show is that earlier claims of a universal threshold at $S \approx 10^4$ were not numerically robust, since they were based on insufficiently resolved current sheets.
+Our findings establish a new $S^{-1/3}$ regime of two-dimensional linear tearing reconnection that spans a range \giovani{$10^4\lesssim S \lesssim 2 \times 10^5$} of Lundquist numbers, \giovani{followed by a regime of $S$-independent, nonlinear fast tearing-mode reconnection for $S > 2 \times 10^5$}. \giovani{These} results show that earlier claims of a universal threshold at $S \approx 10^4$ were not numerically robust, since they were based on insufficiently resolved current sheets.

-Furthermore, our study is limited to resistive MHD in two dimensions.
+\giovani{Nevertheless}, our study is limited to resistive MHD in two dimensions.
 Additional plasma processes---such as anomalous resistivity, pressure anisotropy or kinetic effects---may alter the onset and growth of tearing, either suppressing or enhancing reconnection rates \citep[e.g.,][]{Otto_1991, BirkOtto_1991, Buchner_2006, Huang_2013hyper, ChiouHau_2002, ChiouHau_2003, Ferreira-Santos_2025, Shay_1999, Yamada_2010, Shi_2020, Mirnov_2004, Hosseinpour_2009, Meshcheriakov_2012}.
 Whether such microphysical effects persist at macroscopic scales remains uncertain.
-More importantly, reconnection in astrophysical environments is inherently three-dimensional: flux ropes can interact, merge, and drive turbulence, leading to reconnection dynamics that cannot be captured in 2D.
+More importantly, reconnection in astrophysical environments is inherently three-dimensional: flux ropes can interact, merge, and drive turbulence \giovani{\citep[see, e.g.,][]{Huang_2016, beg2022evolution, Vicentin_2025}}, leading to reconnection dynamics that cannot be captured in 2D.

 Finally, our convergence analysis and numerical error estimation method are themselves restricted in scope.
 By construction, the method evaluates errors through the resistive MHD magnetic flux and magnetic energy evolution equations.
 While this provides a rigorous test in 2D and 3D non-ideal single-fluid MHD, its direct applicability to multi-fluid or kinetic simulations is limited, as additional terms and energy channels come into play.
 Extending such error estimation techniques to more complex plasma descriptions remains an important task for future work.